Writing Titles (When To Use Capital Letters)

 - The award was won by the The Last of the Mohicans director, Michael Mann.

 - The award was won by the Last of the Mohicans director, Michael Mann.
-(For the sake of aesthetics (not logic), use the word the once and make it lowercase, unless it starts the sentence.)
+(For the sake of aesthetics (not logic), use the once and make it lowercase.)